nordic-institute/X-Road/doc/Manuals/ug-ss_x-road_6_security_server_user_guide.md

 2. A window opens displaying the output of the restore script; click **OK** to close it.

 If something goes wrong while restoring the configuration it is possible to revert back to the old configuration.
 Security Server stores so called pre-restore configuration automatically to `/var/lib/xroad/conf_prerestore_backup.tar`.
-Either move it to `/var/lib/xroad/backup/` folder and utilize the user interface to restore it or use the command line interaface described in the next chapter.
+Either move it to `/var/lib/xroad/backup/` folder and utilize the user interface to restore it or use the command line interface described in the next chapter.

 To **delete a configuration backup file**, click **Delete** on the appropriate row in the configuration backup file list and then click **Confirm**.